Fédération internationale catholique d'éducation physique et sportive: FICEP

 On January 6, 1947, in Zurich (Switzerland) the acronym UIOCEP was altered; it is then known under the name of FICEP.
-François Hebrard is elected President and Armand Thibaudeau is nominated as a Secretary General of the aforesaid federation.
-The technical committee is entrusted to Gabriel Maucurier and a women's commission is eventually created with Marie-Therese Eyquem as president.
+François Hebrard is elected president and Armand Thibaudeau is nominated as a Secretary General of the aforesaid federation.
+The technical committee is entrusted to Gabriel Maucurier and a women's commission is eventually created with Marie-Thérèse Eyquem as president.
 The main seat remains the legacy of the FGSPF (France), which is newly baptized under the denomination of Fédération sportive française (FSF) during that same year 1947, in Paris.
 The former attempts which were aimed to extend its geographic spreading after the World War II have had little effect: like the UIOCEP, the F.I.C.E.P. tends to remain fundamentally linked to its European roots.

 In 1960, the semantic unit Fédération internationale catholique d'éducation physique is renamed; it is then known under the following name: Fédération internationale catholique d'éducation physique et sportive.
 Notwithstanding the above addition, the acronym FICEP has remained unchanged over the forthcoming years.

 In 1973, the first international camp brought together young people from various affiliated federations.
 Since then the event has been held annually, in a different country each year.

 In 1980 the FICEP was recognized as an international catholic organization (ICO) by the Pontifical Council for secular (CPL).
 The United Nations Educational, Scientific and Cultural Organization (UNESCO) has granted status A to its intrinsic development, which means that, it is officially recognized as an international nongovernmental organization (INGO).
 As such, it participate, as an observer, at the international meetings which are held at the United Nations.

-In late April 2011 the FICEP commemorated its 100th Anniversary in Nancy, France.
+In late April 2011 the FICEP commemorated its 100th anniversary in Nancy, France.